Mutual Recipient Referral Agreement

 When you and your biz bestie can’t stop saying great things about each other, it’s time to set up a Mutual Recipient Referral Agreement.
 Build recurring revenue and profit while helping more people discover the businesses you love.

-All documents go through SIX steps of quality control by our Entrepreneur Attorneys and other business owners like you.
+All documents go through SEVEN steps of quality control by our Entrepreneur Attorneys and other business owners like you.

 Our Mutual Recipient Referral Agreement is ideal when two parties (individual or company) are striking up a referral structure with each other.
 This can be a percentage of sales, a set dollar amount, or another form of compensation.
 You get referrals, your favorite business owner gets referrals, and your clients and customers get connected with the best in business.
 Everybody wins!